WATER-TO-GO, AN AMAZING BOTTLE

 • Don’t use aggressive cleaning detergents.

 • You can only drink directly from the cap.
-You cannot use Water-to-go to filter for example a bucket of water.
+You cannot use this bottle to filter a bucket of water.
 For this purpose, use another aid such as the Steripen

-Look on the Water-to-go website to see if shipment is available in your country.
+Look on the company’s website to see if shipment is available in your country.
 If not, search online.
+Not yet convimced?
+Read the many customers’ testimonials.

 WHERE ARE THE MOST PUBLIC FOUNTAINS?